Toe and Foot Dislocation

 By Amelia Son, PTA, Site Coordinator

-Toe dislocations are quite common and usually occur in contact sports or when jumping is involved.
+Toe dislocations are quite common and usually occur in contact sports or when jumping.
 On occasion, an injury to the big toe called “turf toe” can have the same signs and symptoms as a toe dislocation but is less severe and heals faster.
 While any of your toes can be dislocated, second toe dislocations are the most common.
 Due to stressful activity and often riskier activities, children and athletes are more likely to experience toe dislocations.
 People over the age of 65 are also at a higher risk of dislocations and take longer to recover than children.
-The following will discuss symptoms of toe dislocations, how it is diagnosed, and how it is taken care of by a medical professional.
+The following will discuss symptoms of toe dislocations, how it is diagnose, and the treatment of by a medical professional.

 Anatomy of the Toe

 Each toe has 3 parts called phalanges, except your big toe, which only has two.
 Dislocations occur at the joint where the phalanges join.
-The three joints are named for their location to your foot and are as follows:
+The three joints are:

 - Distal interphalangeal joint, the outermost joint.

 - Proximal interphalangeal joint, the middle joint– not in the big toe.

 - Metatarsophalangeal joint, where the toe meets the foot.

 - A crooked appearance of the toe.